DNA replication stress: Replication block removal

 DNA interstrand cross-links (ICLs) cause replication stress by blocking replication fork progression.
 This blockage leads to failure of DNA strand separation and a stalled replication fork.
 Repair of ICLs can be accomplished by sequential incisions, and homologous recombination.
 In vertebrate cells, replication of an ICL-containing chromatin template triggers recruitment of more than 90 DNA repair and genome maintenance factors.
 Analysis of the proteins recruited to stalled replication forks revealed a specific set of DNA repair factors involved in the replication stress response.
 Among these proteins, SLF1 and SLF2 were found to physically link the SMC5/6 DNA repair protein complex to RAD18.
 The SMC5/6 complex is employed in homologous recombination, and its linkage to RAD18 likely allows recruitment of SMC5/6 to ubiquitination products at sites of DNA damage.

 Replication-coupled repair

 Mechanisms that process damaged DNA in coordination with the replisome in order to maintain replication fork progression are considered to be examples of replication-coupled repair.
 In addition to the repair of DNA interstrand crosslinks, indicated above, multiple DNA repair processes operating in overlapping layers can be recruited to faulty sites depending on the nature and location of the damage.
-These repair processes include (1) removal of misincoporated bases; (2) removal of misincorporated ribonucleotides; (3) removal of damaged bases (e.g. oxidized or methylated bases) that block the replication polymerase; (4) removal of DNA-protein crosslinks; and (5) removal of double-strand breaks.
+These repair processes include (1) removal of misincorporated bases; (2) removal of misincorporated ribonucleotides; (3) removal of damaged bases (e.g. oxidized or methylated bases) that block the replication polymerase; (4) removal of DNA-protein crosslinks; and (5) removal of double-strand breaks.
 Such repair pathways can function to protect stalled replication forks from degradation and allow restart of broken forks, but when deficient can cause replication stress.

+Single-strand break repair

+Singe-strand breaks are one of the most common forms of endogenous DNA damage.
+Replication fork collapse at leading strand nicks generates resected single-ended double-strand breaks that can be repaired by homologous recombination.